swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 Once an individual submits the form, the record can be viewed by going to Requests --> [Training Requests](https://amy.carpentries.org/requests/training_requests/).

-Applications can then be searched by individual name, email address, group name, status (pending, accepted, or discarded), affliliation, or location.
+Applications can then be searched by individual name, email address, group name, status (pending, accepted, or discarded), affiliation, or location.

 Some trainees will already be in AMY because they were formerly learners or helpers at Carpentries events.
 If there is a record with a matching name and email address, they will show up with a "matched trainee" when you search for them.
 If "matched trainee" is blank, you will need to create a new person record for them.